 Credit: Carlie Seymour

 3) ABOVE GROUND

 AND now that we’ve covered the stuff below and on the ground, let’s rise above it.
 We also offer rappelling, ziplining and a variety of other rope things and drop stuff.
-Mammoth Cave Adventures offers an aerial course, a drop tower and a series of ziplines for the tarzan in you.
-Hidden River Cave also offers a rappel down the mouth of their cave and a short zip line over the cave as well, due to Covid-19 this is currently not offered.
+Adventures of Mammoth Cave offers an aerial course, a drop tower and a series of ziplines for the Tarzan in you.
+Hidden River Cave normally offers a rappel down the mouth of their cave and a short zip line over the cave as well, due to Covid-19 this is currently not offered.

 4) CANOEING or KAYAKING

 The Green River, Kentucky’s most bio-diverse river, runs through it all and while we do not boast rapids for extreme kayaking.
 Hart County’s Blueway on the Green offers 42.5 miles of paddling and all the info can be found here.
 This means you could launch and not take out for days, or you could spend a few hours on the river and come off.
 The Green is full of blue holes and springs, almost too numerous to count, but the really BIG deal destination is 300 Springs.
 This series of waterfalls is only accessible by boat.
 Can’t hike to it.
 Can’t drive to it.
 If it ends up on your social feed, you paddled your way in.
-Gathering info for this adventure starts with our local livery who can help you with some of the non-public access needed, even if you are bringing your own paddles and boats.
+Gathering info for this adventure starts with our local liveries who can help you with some of the non-public access needed, even if you are bringing your own paddles and boats.
 There are also public access points where a livery is not needed at all, but they are great at helping you figure out which trip will be exactly right for you, whether you need them or not.
 Our two liveries are Lynn Camp Launch and Big Buffalo Crossing Canoe and Kayak.

 Credit: McKenna Viestra